martinjackson/simple-widgets/docs/SearchSortTable.md

     2. **nolower** = does not display the lower case letters
     3. **nodigit** = does not display the digits

-19. **mathdecimal** = the number of digits right of the decimal for an average or median aggregation
+20. **mathdecimal** = the number of digits right of the decimal for an average or median aggregation

-20. **mathignorecase** = ignore the case of the data for all the string aggregations.
+21. **mathignorecase** = ignore the case of the data for all the string aggregations.

-21. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
+22. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
 Default is 100.

-22. **noaggregation** = indicates that the aggregation will not show up on the drop down on the column.
+23. **noaggregation** = indicates that the aggregation will not show up on the drop down on the column.

-23. **nobottom** = does not display the bottom button.
+24. **nobottom** = does not display the bottom button.

-24. **nocontrolbreak** = indicates that the control break symbols will not show up on the drop down on the column.
+25. **nocontrolbreak** = indicates that the control break symbols will not show up on the drop down on the column.

-25. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.
+26. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.

-26. **nodisplay** = this will not display what rows are being displayed or the total number of rows.
+27. **nodisplay** = this will not display what rows are being displayed or the total number of rows.

-27. **noexcel** = does not display the Excel Build or Excel Display buttons.
+28. **noexcel** = does not display the Excel Build or Excel Display buttons.
 This value can be supplied with a true or false value.

-28. **nofilter** = this will not display the Filter On check box and the filter button.
+29. **nofilter** = this will not display the Filter On check box and the filter button.
 Can also set the value to true of false.

-29. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,
+30. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,

-30. **nofooterborder** = do not put a border around each individual footer item.
+31. **nofooterborder** = do not put a border around each individual footer item.

-31. **noheaderborder** = do not put a border around each individual header item.
+32. **noheaderborder** = do not put a border around each individual header item.

-32. **nohidden** = indicates that the hidden symbols will not show up on the drop down on the column.
+33. **nohidden** = indicates that the hidden symbols will not show up on the drop down on the column.

-33. **nonext** = does not display the next button.
+34. **nonext** = does not display the next button.

-34. **nopdf** = does not display the PDF button or the Orientation choice box.
+35. **nopdf** = does not display the PDF button or the Orientation choice box.
 This value can be supplied with a true or false value.

-35. **noprevious** = does not display the previous button.
+36. **noprevious** = does not display the previous button.

-36. **norows** = does not display how maximum number of rows or the choice box for changing it.
+37. **norows** = does not display how maximum number of rows or the choice box for changing it.

-37. **nosearch** = does not display the header drop down, text box, and Search button.
+38. **nosearch** = does not display the header drop down, text box, and Search button.

-38. **nosort** = does not allow the headers to be sorted.
+39. **nosort** = does not allow the headers to be sorted.

-39. **notop** = does not display the top button or the total number of rows.
+40. **notop** = does not display the top button or the total number of rows.

-40. **number** = the number to be assigned to each SearchSortTable.
+41. **number** = the number to be assigned to each SearchSortTable.
+If using default or defaultTransfer in eachRowInTable, then this should be used.
 The default is 0.

-41. **pdfcard** = are two additional entries on the PDF Orientation drop down for PDF reports.
+42. **pdfcard** = are two additional entries on the PDF Orientation drop down for PDF reports.
 The two additional entries are with this prop are:
   - Card = indicates that each row or entry in the table is displayed as a card format rather than a traditional table.
 For example, consider the following table entries:

         Name            City          State